Scheduling periodic messages on a shared link: Messages of Size One

-From the previous expression, we can derive the probability of success of \greedyuniform by a simple product of the probabilities of success $(1 - \Pr(m,i))$ at step $i$, for all $i \leq n$, which proves the theorem. \end{proof}
+From the previous expression, we can derive the probability of success of \greedyuniform by a simple product of the probabilities of success $(1 - \Pr(P,i))$ at step $i$, for $i \leq n$.
+The product is over $ P/2 \leq i < n$, because for $i < P/2$, the probability of success of \greedyuniform is one. \end{proof}